stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

     Host: api.trooperapp.com

 {% docs warning %}
-The Basic Authentication mechanism provides no confidentiality protection for the transmitted credentials.
+Basic Authentication provides no protection for the transmitted credentials.
 They are merely encoded with Base64 in transit, but not encrypted or hashed in any way.
-Stormpath recommends that when a developer calls your API, and if you use Basic Authentication, the call needs to be communicated over HTTPS protocol to provide additional security.
+Basic Authentication is not secure and Stormpath strongly recommends that when a developer calls your API, it is transmitted over HTTPS protocol to provide adequate security.
 {% enddocs %}

 Alternatively, the developer could have sent the same request using an OAuth 2.0 Access Token using the Bearer authorization scheme.
 [More on this later]().